 Ticket demand often exceeds availability.
 To accommodate demand, UMS reserves the right to cap the number of tickets requested by any given school for each performance.
 All performances are subject to change and cancellation.

 Ticket requests will be honored as long as the performance still has available seats.
 Once tickets are sold out, UMS will add your order to a waitlist.
-Check back soon for the ticketing timeline for the 2016-17 season.

 Deposit and Final Payment Deadlines